Five major differences between Alteryx and Xplenty:

 Alteryx: Connectors and Transformations

-For data integration purposes, Alteryx offers approximately 89 different connectors for the most popular data sources, databases, data warehouses, and storage systems -- like Amazon, Oracle, MongoDB, Microsoft Azure, Tableau, and more.
+For data integration purposes, Alteryx offers approximately 89 different connectors for the most popular data sources, database connections, data warehouses, and storage systems -- like Amazon, Oracle, MongoDB, Microsoft Azure, Tableau, and more.
 Alteryx is severely lacking when it comes to connectors for the most popular cloud-based SaaS services.
 While it does include connectors for Salesforce, Netsuite, and some other SaaS platforms, you’ll only find a handful of ready-made SaaS connectors.

 When a prebuilt integration doesn’t exist, Alteryx has a native REST API connector that allows you to create a custom connection to any REST API without writing any code.